Steps to Simplifying Your Surrogacy Process

 At Physician’s Surrogacy, we have one of the most rigorous surrogate screening protocols.
 All our surrogates are screened before they are matched with our Intended Parents.
 This saves our Intended Parents both time and money.
 They also know that they have a surrogate who is both physically and mentally committed to the journey.
 When doing your research, make sure that you fully understand each agencies standards when it comes to screening their surrogates.
 This will save you a lot of time and money in the long run.

 The more restrictions you place on your potential surrogate, the fewer surrogate candidates you will have to choose from.
 For example, if you are looking for a surrogate who resides in California, you will decrease the pool of available surrogates by 70%.
 If you want a surrogate who is married, the number of potential surrogates will also decrease.
 In the United States, the divorce rate is a little more than 50%, so you can expect about half of all surrogates to be single moms.
 Many Intended Parents will also require their surrogates to have a higher education.

-While working with a surrogacy agency, expressing your “must haves” and your preferences when being match with a surrogate is important.
+While working with a surrogacy agency, expressing your “must-haves” and your preferences when being matched with a surrogate is important.
 Some parents require an experienced surrogate who is married and has a college degree.
-At Physician’s Surrogacy, we like to go a little deeper to see you of some of your “must haves” will really get you what you want.
+At Physician’s Surrogacy, we like to go a little deeper to see you of some of your “must-haves” that will really get you what you want.
 You may want an experienced surrogate because she knows what to do or someone married because they will have support from their significant other.
 The reasoning is valid, but not always accurate.